gerarreal/Project-M-Cosmetics-Generator/README.md

 To get Project+Ex, go here: https://github.com/KingJigglypuff/project-plus-ex

 Project+Ex is a modification and unofficial expansion of Project+ that allows users to add custom characters.
-Ridley, Waluigi and Dark Samus are playable characters there.
+Ridley and Waluigi are playable characters there.
+Dark Samus will be added soon.